Founding Vocabularies Constrain Later Participants

 Grounds

-The record rests primarily on material from the IFP Wilderness conversations that preceded and seeded this project.
-In the 2026-04-09 transcript, Peter Kaminski named the architect-imposition risk directly: "I really want to make sure that the architects who are building the space don't over-influence the users of the space later with -- essentially poisoning their terminologies with precision, if that makes sense."
-And in the chat log for the same session: "I want to make sure that when we say 'this is a node', there is also the possibility for people to say, 'I think it is xyz', or 'to me it is an xyz', etc. Node is the architectural name, but that doesn't make it canonical in other persona types / contexts."
+The dynamic surfaces in early-cohort conversations the project drew on.
+Peter Kaminski named the architect-imposition risk directly: "I really want to make sure that the architects who are building the space don't over-influence the users of the space later with -- essentially poisoning their terminologies with precision, if that makes sense."
+And on preserving room for alternative interpretations: "I want to make sure that when we say 'this is a node', there is also the possibility for people to say, 'I think it is xyz', or 'to me it is an xyz', etc. Node is the architectural name, but that doesn't make it canonical in other persona types / contexts."

-Victoria Gracia surfaced the dynamic from the dissenting-participant position in her April 2026 note A Rose is a Rose is a Rose, responding to Christopher Allen's taxonomic predicate use: "In Christopher's taxonomy, an Inquiry is a document type.
+Victoria Gracia surfaced the dynamic from the dissenting-participant position in her note A Rose is a Rose is a Rose, responding to taxonomic predicate use in this project's vocabulary: "In Christopher's taxonomy, an Inquiry is a document type.
 But a question doesn't do something (function) and doesn't look like something (mode).
 A question organizes by absence...
 In my own vault, questions are not a type of note."
 The dissent is not about whether Inquiry is a reasonable type -- it is about the position of the participant who arrives after the term is already structured into the convention.
-Her statement "I'm not proposing that the Wilderness adopt my frameworks" is the same position from the opposite side: refusing to offer an alternative that would land as a competing authority rather than as a genuine proposal.
+Her statement "I'm not proposing that [the group] adopt my frameworks" is the same position from the opposite side: refusing to offer an alternative that would land as a competing authority rather than as a genuine proposal.

 Christopher Allen named the risk from the architect-side explicitly in On Roses and Edges: "I don't want to treat this space as my prototype without saying so, and I don't want to project my reasons onto yours."
 And in Poppies in the Gravel: "Not because the interpretation is wrong.
 Because it might be the label going on too fast.
 The contradicts card placed between two objects I haven't opened yet."
 The architect-side awareness that labels imposed early foreclose distinctions the participants had not yet articulated is part of the record's source material.